The royal couple met with members of the indigenous Heiltsuk community and toured the Great Bear Rainforest.

 Kate chose casual attire for today’s visit to the Great Bear Forest.
 She kept warm and dry in a Holland & Holland lightweight safari jacket.

-Holland & Holland are a renowned British gun-maker based in London.
+Holland & Holland is a renowned British gun-maker based in London.
 They hold two Royal Warrants.
 The company also creates “the finest English countryside clothing.”

 According to this website, the jacket is made from lightweight Sahara cotton and features four patch pockets on the front.
 According to the same website, the jacket dates back to at least 2014.